 Our service to you.
 Highworth is an insurance intermediary.
 We will advise and make a recommendation for you after we have assessed your needs.
 We act on your behalf when we select, arrange and administer your policy and we act on behalf of the insurer when we collect your premiums.

 How we made our selection.
-Our search for a product to meet your requirements has involved a personal and fair analysis of the market through a panel of insurers specialising in your risk.
+Our search for a product to meet your requirements has involved a fair analysis of the market through a range of insurers specialising in your risk.
 We would be happy to discuss with you the scope and outcome of our search.
 You can ask us, at any time, for a list of insurers we use.

 Awareness of policy terms.
 When a policy is issued, you are strongly advised to read it carefully, as it is that document, the schedule and any certificate of insurance that is the basis of the insurance contract you have purchased.
 If you are in doubt over any of the policy terms and conditions, please seek our advice promptly.

 Remuneration, Charges and Fees.
 We reserve the right to make charges, in addition to any insurance premiums, for the arranging, amending, renewing and cancelling of any policy of insurance.
-Details of charges made will be declared in all correspondence with you.
-These charges are in addition to any charges that may be made by the insurer as set out in their Insurance Product Information Document (ipid).
+Details of charges made will be declared in all correspondence with you prior to policy inception.
+These charges are in addition to any charges that may be made by the insurer as set out in their documents.

-Specifically we will make an administration charge of £50 for any changes you make to your policy mid term or cancellation of the policy.
+Specifically we will make an administration charge of £50 for any changes you make to your policy mid-term or cancellation of the policy.
 The insurer pays us a commission which is a percentage of the annual premium.

 If you cancel your policy within 14 days of receiving your policy documents and cover has not started then a full refund will be made of premiums paid.
 If cover has started you will only be charged for the time on cover, unless a claim has been made in which case no refund will be due.
 Beyond the initial 14 day cooling off period an administration fee of £50 will be applied.

 When you take out a policy with us or renew your policy we reserve the right to charge you a fee of £50.